Links in this page indicated

 patterns, resembling at least 3 poisonous animals in its habitat, including

 banded soles and lionfish.
-Quicktime video footage shows the octopus

-Recently we have also recorded the first encounter with a live male blanket
+We have also recorded the first encounter with a live male blanket

 octopus